BU-NU-CLOUD-F19/Cloud_Based_E-Commerce_Platform/cart/README.md

 ### PUT '/cart/{id}'
 #### Purpose
 Change the amount of a product in the cart.

+#### Request parameters
+Requests are authenticated using URL parameters.

+For a guest cart:

+* `sid`: the session ID, for a guest user

+For a registered user's cart:

+* `uid`: the registered user's ID
+* `password`: the password associated with the ID

 #### Request body
 A JSON object containing